EDHE08232001/DockerDevelopmentCourse/LectureNotes/02ContainerImagesWhereToFindThemAndHowToBuildThem.md

-# Containers Images
+# Container Images

-## What is in an image?
-(And what isn't)
+## What Constitutes an Image?
+(And What Doesn't)

-- **App binaries**
+- **App Binaries**: The core executable files for your application.
-- **Metadata** about the image data and how to run the image
+- **Metadata**: Information about the image, including how it should be run.
 - **Official Definition**:
-  "An image is an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime."
+  "An image is an ordered collection of root filesystem changes and the corresponding execution parameters intended for use within a container runtime."
-- **Not a complete OS**:
+- **Not a Full Operating System**:
-  No kernel (since the host provides it), no kernel modules (e.g., drivers)
-- **Small as one file (your app binary)** like golang static binary
+  An image does not include a kernel, as the host system's kernel is used.
+There are also no kernel modules, such as drivers.
+- **Size Variation**:
+  - Images can be as small as a single file, like a Golang static binary.
-- **Big** as a Ubuntu distro with apt, and apache, PHP, and more installed
+  - They can also be as large as a full Ubuntu distribution with additional software like Apache, PHP, and more.

 ## Docker Tags and Images

-In Docker, images are essential for creating containers.
+In Docker, images serve as the foundation for creating containers.
 Each image can have one or more tags that refer to specific versions or instances of that image.
-Tags are used to differentiate between multiple versions of the same image, such as a `latest` tag for the most recent version and version-specific tags like `1.27.1`.
+Tags are essential for differentiating between multiple versions of the same image.
+For example, the `latest` tag refers to the most recent version, while version-specific tags like `1.27.1` indicate particular versions.

-### Example of Working with Docker Images and Tags
+### Working with Docker Images and Tags: An Example

 ```zsh
 # List all Docker images currently available on your system.